 What does Amortization mean?

-The cost of your home, plus interest, in monthly payments, over the course of your loan.
+he cost of your home, plus interest, in monthly payments, over the course of your loan.

 The annual percentage rate is not the same as your percent interest on the loan.
 APR takes into account fees and closing cost.
 APR allows you to easily compare different loans to see which one is the best deal.
 Often, loans advertising a very low interest rate, will have a higher APR than a higher interest loan with fewer fees.